JuliaS96/WorkOutApp/README.md

 This would make the app more engaging, as the user would be able to use it right away, without needing to put in a lot of work and add exercises / workouts.
-- I would remove the LogPrinter class and make it a method in the WorkOutAppUI, since I am not planning on using it anywhere else.
+- I would remove the LogPrinter class and make it a method in the WorkOutAppUI, since I am not planning on using it anywhere else. # WorkOutApp